Biden to contact families of 13 US service members killed in Kabul - KTVZ

 The President will then meet with his national security team in the Situation Room at the White House to discuss Afghanistan, as he has every day this week.

-The official said Biden was “solemn and serious” on Thursday as updates on the attacks filtered in.
+The official said Biden was “solemn and serious” on Thursday as updates on the attack filtered in.

 The-CNN-Wire